Inflammatory bowel disease in the U.S. - Statistics & Facts

 Prevalence of inflammatory bowel disease in the United States

 The first step in treatment for IBD includes the use of anti-inflammatory drugs, usually followed by immune suppressants and antibiotics.
-As of 2016, there were 58 medicines in development in the U.S. to treat IBD.
-If drug therapy fails to help with IBD, then surgery might be necessary.
-A recent survey found that 58 percent of Crohn’s disease patients stated they had surgical procedures to treat their IBD, compared to 17 percent of those with ulcerative colitis.
+However, patients can use different strategies to try to improve IBD symptoms.
+A survey of IBD patients in the U.S. in 2020 found that the most common strategies for improving IBD symptoms include increasing hydration, avoiding certain foods, avoiding stimulants, and increasing fiber consumption.
 Although the exact cause of IBD remains unknown, genetics is known to play a role, and a healthy diet, exercise and not smoking tobacco may help prevent such diseases.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.